fareeddevsinc/dinnerdash/Readme.md

-# [Dinner Dash]
+# Dinner Dash

 ### Description

-- A Food Delivery e-commerce app that facilitates its users to buy food online with its user friendly interface
+- An online ordering system for a restaurant which offers the complete functionality for restaurant customers to order food and restaurant administrators to process and complete those orders.

 ### Technologies used: